Consolidated Accounts, Done Right for UK Groups

 Associates, joint ventures and mixed structures

 Group structures are rarely tidy.
-We apply the equity method to associates and joint ventures, handle sub-groups and intermediate holding companies, and deal with subsidiaries acquired or disposed of part-way through the year.
-If you hold investments that are associates rather than subsidiaries, we make sure they are equity-accounted rather than wrongly consolidated.
+We apply the equity method to associates and joint ventures, handle multi-level and international groups, sub-groups and intermediate holding companies, and deal with subsidiaries acquired or disposed of part-way through the year.
+For mixed structures we align the reporting framework across the group, including FRS 101 reduced disclosure for subsidiaries of an IFRS parent, and make sure investments that are associates rather than subsidiaries are equity-accounted rather than wrongly consolidated.

 • 05